cognitivetech/Marshall-Rosenberg-NVC/Marshall-Rosenberg-Quotes/privacy.md

 We don't collect or store personal information.

-## Collection of Routine Information
+## No Personal Data Collected

 These scripts are used to share favorite Marshall Rosenberg quotes, and related information.

 They are only concerned with routinely posting to Facebook and\or Twitter.

 ## Cookies